 All bikes over 1k marks are light, fast, and come with superior technology and components such as the carbon frame and fork.

 Most Popular Diamondback Bikes Available on Amazon:

 Generally, we do not recommend spending less than 300 dollars on any bike, regardless of the brand.
 In any case, bikes at this price range are flimsy, have poor quality in terms of part and components, and will require regular maintenance, which will end up costing more.

 But of course, take my view as just a view.
-Becasue, now a days, there are bunch of brands that have come out and producing excellent quality bikes that’s becasue competition is getting really stronger.
+Because, now a days, there are bunch of brands that have come out and producing excellent quality bikes that’s because competition is getting really stronger.

 Anyways, cost of a DB bike depends on the type / model you choose but I tried to give you an general idea of an estimate cost.